2021 NSSSA Annual Conference

 Before you begin your submission please read the General Information carefully.

 Please review the entire form before starting to fill it out to ensure you have all the required information.
-Please do not use auto formatting for bulletin points or numbers.
-Please follow the word limit.
+Do not use auto formatting for bulletin points or numbers.
+Observe the word limit.

 You will be asked to select no more than two themes most applicable to your proposal.

-Curriculum Design - Sessions provide data, case studies, and examples of work wherein leaders, researchers, and developers are creating and adapting Social Studies content.
-Sessions encourage meaningful and engaging standards, constructing courses and units of instruction that are culturally responsive, assessment design and analysis; all while analyzing interdisciplinary themes that allow for multiple measures of skills and content mastery tob prepare students for college, careers, and civic life.
+Sessions provide data, case studies, and examples of work wherein leaders, researchers, and developers are creating and adapting Social Studies content.
+Sessions encourage meaningful and engaging standards, constructing courses and units of instruction that are culturally responsive, assessment design and analysis; all while analyzing interdisciplinary themes that allow for multiple measures of skills and content mastery to prepare students for college, careers, and civic life.